 Any patient presenting with mental illness should undergo mental health triage upon arrival.
 The purpose of this is to assess the patent's overall presenting state, including their level of agitation, and the risk of the patient leaving the ED before assessment and treatment.
-This will determine where the patient should be placed in the ED and what level of observation they require to keep them safe.
+This will determine where the patient should be placed in the ED and what level of observation is needed to keep them safe.
 Mental Health triage is not recommended as a means to determine the risk of future self-harm or suicide.
 If feasible, mental health triage should include a capacity assessment with regards to decision to leave before being seen by a clinician.
 It should also promote referral to mental health services from triage to enable joint working.
-NICE currently recommends the use of the Australian Mental Health Triage Tool in Emergency Departments.
-This and other examples of mental health triage with fewer categories are linked below.